catherineisonline/pizza-time-with-react/README.md

 ## Database <a id="database"></a>

 To use the registration functionality for your own project, you need to use your own database.
 You can use any SQL database you wish and you adapt it to this project.
-I am using [Turso](https://turso.tech/) database.
+I am using [Supabase](https://supabase.com/) database, which is a PostgreSQL database with a REST API.
 To have your own database you need to register and set it up by provided information.
-I recommend you to use their [documentation](https://docs.turso.tech/sdk/ts/quickstart).
+I recommend you to use their [documentation](https://supabase.com/docs/reference/javascript/initializing).

+### Migrating from Turso to Supabase

+This project was originally built with Turso (libSQL), but has been migrated to Supabase.
+The migration involved:

+1. Installing the Supabase JavaScript client: `@supabase/supabase-js`
+2. Creating a new configuration file for Supabase: `backend/config/supabase.mjs`
+3. Updating the database queries to use Supabase's API
+4. Updating the environment variables for Supabase

+If you're deploying on Vercel, you can take advantage of the Supabase integration for easier setup and management.

 ## Goals <a id="goals"></a>